AND FIRE DEPARTMENT MINISTRY - CHAPLAINCY

 people call on the local fire department for help.
 The calls range

-range from simple brush fires, to auto accidents with entrapment,
+from simple brush fires, to auto accidents with entrapment, to structure

-the firefighter faces could bring about the loss of his own
+firefighter faces could bring about the loss of his own life.
+Seeing

 administration, firefighters, paramedics, support staff, victims